 - It has a window.
 I didn’t want the cats to not have any light if they are spending long winter days inside the shed.

-- If someone were to look into our yard, that would not know that it was being used for cats (not everyone in my neighborhood likes having the feral cats around).
+- It doesn’t look like it’s for cats.
+If someone were to look into our yard, that would not know that it was being used for cats (not everyone in my neighborhood likes having the feral cats around).

 Setting up the shed as an outdoor cat shelter

-We did several things to make the shed work as a shelter for the outdoor cats.
+We did several things to make the shed work as a shelter for outdoor cats.

 First, two entrances were cut into the sides of the shelter.
 The size of the opening should be big enough for a cat, but not big enough for a large predator such as a large dog or coyote.
 Possums can pretty much fit anywhere a cat can so they may be using the shelters as well as smaller raccoons.